simone-viozzi/my-server/README.md

 #### meaning of systemd-inhibit

 `snap-sync` is a wrapper around btrfs send receive, for this reason it could take some time to move the data between the 2 drives.
-With `systemd-inhibit` i can prevent the shutdown of the server while the process is running.
+With `systemd-inhibit` I can prevent the shutdown of the server while the process is running.
 The poweroff / reboot command must include `--check-inhibitors=yes`, so for example:

 ```bash
 systemctl poweroff --check-inhibitors=yes